-Historically, the yak (Bos grunniens) has come to Mongolia through Tibetan monkeys and at the present this long-haired, frost-hardy bovid lives predominantly in high mountainous areas of Mongolia: in the high Altai Mountain range, the Khangai Mountain range and the Kharkhiraa and Khuvsgul mountains.
+Historically, the yak (Bos grunniens) has come to Mongolia through Tibetan monks and at the present, this long-haired, frost-hardy bovid lives predominantly in high mountainous areas of Mongolia: in the high Altai Mountain range, the Khangai Mountain range, and the Kharkhiraa and Khuvsgul mountains.
 In the Gobi Altai Mountains and Gurvansaikhan, there also are a limited number of yaks in the higher pastures.
 The average altitude is above 3200 meters above sea level.
-At this high elevation, the area has a harsh climate of cool moist summers, severely cold winters and grazing restricted by short growing seasons.
+At this high elevation, the area has a harsh climate of cool moist summers, severely cold winters, and grazing restricted by short growing seasons.

 Approximately 4.6% of the grazing land of Mongolia is located in the high mountain regions and is suitable for yak to graze.